Iowa State Fair Board Recognition

 About Iowa State Fair

 Frequently ranked as one of the top events in the country, the Iowa State Fair is the single largest event in the state of Iowa and one of the oldest and largest agricultural and industrial expositions in the country.
-Annually attracting more than a million people from all over the world, the Iowa State Fair, located at East 30th and East University, just 10 minutes from downtown Des Moines, is Iowa’s greatest celebration with a salute to the best in agriculture, industry, entertainment and achievement.
+Annually attracting more than a million people from all over the world, the Iowa State Fair, located at East 30th and East University, is Iowa's greatest celebration with a salute to the best in agriculture, industry, entertainment and achievement.
+How Do You Fair?
+August 12-22, 2021.
+For more information, visit www.iowastatefair.org.